 We ask everyone to arrive at least 5 minutes before their appointment start time.
 After check in your practitioner will retrieve you to discuss your goals for the session and review your health history or intake.
 This is an opportunity for you to let your therapist know what areas (if any) you would like to focus on and discuss any enhancements.
 In addition, as part of our inclusive experience your therapist will check in to see what aromatherapy oil you would like to integrate into your massage, and also check in about table temperature and pressure preferences.
 We are here to make your massage experience the best you have ever had, so please don’t hesitate to ask if you need anything adjusted during your session!

 For new guests, to ensure you receive your full amount of massage time please complete your online Intake & Disclosures upload form BEFORE your first appointment!
+If you need to fill out at the center please arrive at least 15-20 min early for your appointment.
 Thank you

 We are conveniently located in the heart of Old Town, Fort Collins at 100 W Olive Street.
+Please allow ample time for parking.
 We are directly underneath Mugs Coffee Shop and neighboring Chocolate Cafe, and we are just steps away from all things Fort Collins!
 Need somewhere to stay?
 We are located in the same building as The Armstrong Hotel and highly recommend their lovely, boutique-style lodging options.

 We encourage clients to allow ample time to get into Old Town and get parked before their appointments.
 There is a paid parking garage at 215 N Mason St, or you can also opt to find free street side parking on Olive Street or one of the other neighboring streets in Old Town (College, Magnolia, Oak).
 Please be advised there is a 2 hour limit on all Old Town parking, and the City of Fort Collins will leave citations for cars left longer than 2 hours.
 An excellent alternative to driving is riding your bike or taking the MAX, which drops off just a block away at Mason & Olive.